jonathan-sitterley/mean-hello-world/README.md

 - A template to be used for future projects
 - To learn about configurations that are required to reach a locally hosted full stack hosted website
-- A functioning full stack development website with a database and backend scripting
+- A functioning full stack development project with a database, frontend SPA, and backend scripting

 ## Table of Contents (Optional)